Kolaambi

-Kolaambi is a 2023 Indian Malayalam-language drama film written and directed by T. K. Rajeev Kumar, starring Nithya Menen, Renji Panicker, Rohini, Sijoy Varghese and Dileesh Pothan.
+Kolaambi is a 2019 Indian Malayalam-language drama film written and directed by T. K. Rajeev Kumar, starring Nithya Menen, Renji Panicker, Rohini, Sijoy Varghese and Dileesh Pothan.
 The film is produced by Roopesh Omana under the production house Nirmalyam Cinema.
 Resul Pookutty handles the sound recording, while music is composed by Ramesh Narayan and cinematography is done by Ravi Varman.
 Production design is done by Sabu Cyril.

-Kolaambi was selected in Indian Panorama, at 50th International Film Festival of India, Goa, held from 20 November to 28.
-It was premiered at the festival.
+Kolaambi was premiered in Indian Panorama at 50th International Film Festival of India, Goa, held in November 2019.
 The film was released on 7 April 2023.